Stacey-dev/kottans-frontend/README.md

 Some useful properties and methods:
   + .innerHTML - to get an element's (and all of its descendants!)
 HTML content and set an element's HTML content;
-  + .textContent to set the text content of an element (and all its descendants) and return the text content of an element (and all its descendants);
+  + .textContent - to set the text content of an element (and all its descendants) and return the text content of an element (and all its descendants);
   + .innerText - to get the visible text of the element;
   + document.createElement() -  to create an element;
-  + .appendChild()- to add an element as the last child of the parent element;
+  + .appendChild() - to add an element as the last child of the parent element;
   + setAttribute() - to set any attribute for an element;
-  + .className - to access the list of classes;
+  + .classList - to access the list of classes;
   + .toggle() - to add the class if it doesn't exists or remove it from the list if it does already exist;
   + .contains() - returns a boolean based on if the class exists in the list or not.